October 28, 2019 - November 1, 2019

 The development and the application of software that relies on certain mathematical and statistical algorithms is widespread in institutes of all sections of the Leibniz Association.
 Applications are the statistical analysis of experimental and observational data, the simulation of complex models or the optimization of engineering devices.

-The second PhD Summer School of the Leibniz Network “Mathematical Modeling and Simulation” wants to provide an introduction and an overview about two modern open source programming languages for science and statistics, namely R and Julia, which offer powerful tools for scientists.
+The second PhD Summer School of the Leibniz Network “Mathematical Modeling and Simulation” provided an introduction and an overview about two modern open source programming languages for science and statistics, namely R and Julia, which offer powerful tools for scientists.
 Even more, R and Julia are interoperable and one can profit from the best of both languages in everyone’s favourite language.
-R and Julia are presented with respect to the following criteria:
+R and Julia were presented with respect to the following criteria:

 - main application areas (e.g., R for statistics, …)

 - interoperability with other open source software

 - real world simulations & use as a scripting language (setup, parameter variation, …)